List of Digimon Adventure characters: Adventure 2020 antagonists

-A Demon Digimon that was the leader of the Dark Demon Army during the ancient war, scattering his being in the form of Soundbirdmon to aid Negamon by brainwashing innocent Digimon to do their bidding and attack the Digidestined, who assumed the Soundbirdmon were Devimon's minions.
+A ghoul-themed Demon Digimon that was the leader of the Dark Demon Army during the ancient war, scattering his being in the form of the eighth note-themed Soundbirdmon to aid Negamon by brainwashing innocent Digimon to do their bidding and attack the Digidestined, who assumed the Soundbirdmon were Devimon's minions.
 Later on, one swarm of Soundbirmon merge back to Ghoulmon and is destroyed by Ophanimon and Seraphimon.
 Ghoulmon is voiced by Volcano Õta in the Japanese version.